-KPMG's 2017 Americas Indirect Tax Country Guide is a summary of the indirect tax regimes of 32 countries in the Americas region.
+KPMG's 2017 Americas Indirect Tax Guide is a summary of the indirect tax regimes in the Americas region.

-TThe countries featured in the 2017 Americas Indirect Tax Country Guide include:
+The countries and jurisdictions featured in the 2017 Americas Indirect Tax Guide include:

 |Caribbean Netherlands||Puerto Rico